Phootonz/creating-apps/README.md

 - Trigger the pipline thourgh github issues
 - use issues as an effective queue
 - isolate the action to only run one at a time
-- action will trigger a build of the latest image on my machine
+- action will create a customer in the db
-- action will generate a new helm chart on my machine
+- action will create a new helm deployment using issue details as input
-- action will update the ingress
-- action will deploy new helm
-- update status db on each step
+- action will update deployed status in customer db

 Technology Choices:
 - Github actions for the pipeline tool, because of public availabilty and i have some familiarity with them